Frequently Asked Questions

 How many people run Louisiana Books 2 Prisoners?

-The Louisiana Books 2 Prisoners Collective generally has a core membership of 5-8 people.
-In non-Covid times, we are supported by an awesome group of volunteers.
+The Louisiana Books 2 Prisoners Collective generally has a core membership of 4-6 people.

 How many packages do you send out a week?

 We send out as many as we can.
-In non-Covid times, this was about 1,500 to 2,00 a year but it’s a lot slower now.
+In pre-Covid times, this was about 1,500 to 2,000 a year but it’s a lot slower now.

 Where does your funding come from?